Sumi-N/GameEngineProject/Readme.txt

 .
 Multicast delegate messaging system
 .
 Finish TBN matrix for normal mapping
 .
-Make a query function for scene entity to ba able to query specific scene format
+Make a query function for scene entity to ba able to query specific scene format .
+Organize displace mapping and related functions such as render and shader structures.